Daniel Buxton

+Daniel Buxton (born 13 November 1977) is a British racing driver who currently serves as Head of Motorsport at Speedworks Motorsport since 2024, having previously worked with One Motorsport in 2023.
+His son, Max, currently competes for his team in the British Touring Car Championship.

+He won the Ford Fiesta Championship in 1997 and the National Championship in 2001.
+In 2003, he won the Renault Clio Cup.
+In 2011, co-founded Scuderia Vittoria.
+Buxton worked with McLaren Automotive as its Head of the Professional Drive Team, before moving in October 2020 to Head of Customer Racing for McLaren Motorsport.

+Career

-Danny Buxton (born 13 November 1977) is a British auto racing driver.
-In 1997 he won the Ford Fiesta championship, before finishing 3rd in the National Championship the following year.
-In 2000 he was runner up in the Renault Clio Cup, winning the championship a year later in 2001 with the TSM Developments Team.
-He drove in the championship for a third year in 2002 for Mardi Gras Motorsport, finishing 3rd with 4 race wins.
+In 1997, Buxton won the Ford Fiesta Championship, before finishing third in the National Championship the following year.
+In 2000, he was runner up in the Renault Clio Cup, winning the championship a year later in 2001, with Jim Sugden Motorsport.
+He drove in the championship for a third year in 2002 for Mardi Gras Motorsport, finishing third with four race wins.

-In 2003 he got a drive in the British Touring Car Championship for the Vic Lee ran Team Halfords in a Touring Class Peugeot 307.
+In 2003, Buxton got a drive in the British Touring Car Championship for the Vic Lee ran Team Halfords in a Touring Class Peugeot 307.
 He joined the season at the halfway point with his first race at round eleven at Croft.
 He replaced Carl Breeze who had gone to GA Motorsport.
-He finished 4th in the independents championship with 2 wins.
+He finished fourth in the independents championship with two wins.

+In 2003, Buxton came from behind to win the Renault Clio Cup.

 From 2011, Buxton and fellow former BTCC driver Tom Ferrier formed Scuderia Vittoria, and entered a team in both the AirAsia Renault Clio Cup (4x Renault Clio Cup Cars) and the British GT (1x Ginetta G55, 1x Ferrari 458 Italia GT).
 At the conclusion of the 2011 season, the team had achieved 14 wins over both classes, in their debut season.